dxos/dxos/docs/docs/guide/react/identity.md

 The object returned is of type [`Identity`](/api/@dxos/client/interfaces/Identity).

 By default `useIdentity` will tell HALO to log the user in using the [HALO vault](../typescript/vault), it will signal to the vault to open it's shell and allow the user to create an identity.
-The options `{ login: false }` can be passed to `useIdentity` in order to avoid opening the shell when no identity exists.
-This is useful for checking if an identity exists yet without being forced to create one.

 ::: note
 When first creating an identity, the `useIdentity` hook will fire twice.
 Once with `null`, and then again with an identity when one has been established.